ZhangSteven0819/stzhang-site/README.md

 - **Symptoms:**

   - Popup does not close automatically.
-  - Unable to access CMS after login.
+  - Unable to access CMS after login..

 - **Solutions:**